-Conventional wisdom in the last ten or fifteen
+Conventional wisdom in the last ten or fifteen years has embraced

-there.
+for it just isn't there.
 Life is complex, often confusing and conflicted.
 Distress can come with the territory.

 A counselor provides an “auxiliary mind,” so to speak.
 An alter ego.
 Someone to bring to